Ha Chhu: Course

-The Ha Chhu originates in a valley glacier on the south facing slope of the main Himalayas.
+The Ha Chhu originates in a valley glacier on the south-facing slope of the main Himalayas.
 The source area is located to the south of Chomo Lhari (Mountain of the Goddess).
 A number of smaller streams flowing from glaciers in hanging valleys join the main stream.
-The Ha Chhu then flows in a general direction, south south-east to join the Wong Chhu at Chukho.
+The Ha Chhu then flows in a general south south-easterly direction to join the Wong Chhu at Chukho.

 Ha valley

 Western Bhutan is basically made up of the valleys of Ha at 2700 m, Paro at 2200 m, and Thimphu at 2300 m.

-The upper valley of Ha Chhu is glaciated but in its lower and middle course it flows along a deep V-shaped valley.
+The upper valley of the Ha Chhu is glaciated but in its lower and middle course it flows along a deep V-shaped valley.
 There are many rocky outcrops along this river.

 The Ha valley is situated on Bhutan’s border with China, 61 km from Paro.
-One can climb to Chele La (mountain pass) at a height of 3988 m, the highest point on Bhutans’ roads.
-The mountain pass offers views of surrounding peaks and the Paro and Ha valleys.
+One can climb to Chele La (mountain pass) at a height of 3988 m, the highest point on Bhutan’s roads.
+The mountain pass offers views of the surrounding peaks and the Paro and Ha valleys.

-Bulk of the Ha Chhu catchment is under alpine, sub-alpine and temperate mixed coniferous forests.
+The bulk of the Ha Chhu catchment is under alpine, sub-alpine and temperate mixed coniferous forests.